If I say Astra, what comes to mind?

 First enter the desired details on the Settings page.
-Once you’re OK, click on Save Changes.
+Once you’re OK, click Save Changes.

-And for instance, here is the result on the plugins page (in Appearance > Themes):
+And here is the result on the themes page (in Appearance > Themes):

 The Nav Menu module allows you to create what is called a Mega menu.

-Mega menus are very often found on large e-commerce sites, because they allow the user to easily show the different categories of products sold on the site in question.
+Mega menus are very often found on large ecommerce sites, because they allow the user to easily show the different categories of products sold on the said site.

 If you have just a few topics on your website, no need to create a mega menu (often criticized from an SEO point of view).

 However, if you think you absolutely need it, the Astra theme will allow you to create one, by going to Appearance > Menus.